 This pozole verde recipe translates to a soupy stewy chicken dish made with posole or hominy.
 It’s a quick and easy rendition that takes an hour yet tastes authentic.
 The leftovers reheat awesomely, too.

-Pozole Verde Recipe
+Pozole Verde FAQs

-- 1 teaspoon cumin seeds, toasted
+- 1 teaspoon cumin seeds toasted

 - 2 tablespoons vegetable oil

 - 10 ounces tomatillos (about 5 of varying sizes) husks removed and discarded, tomatillos rinsed and quartered